 How effectively can I improve?

 As we already know, your speed potential is largely determined by the genetic distribution of muscle fiber types.
-In addition (in order to make a clear statement, significantly more test subjects would have to be tested) our test also seems to have a tendency that only a low percentage improvement is possible in 10 weeks and thus no great effect can be achieved with specific training compared to, for example, endurance.
+Furthermore (in order to make a clear statement, significantly more test subjects would have to be tested) our test also seems to have a tendency that only a low percentage improvement is possible in 10 weeks and thus even with specific training no major effect can be achieved compared to, for example, endurance.
 However, if you compare the training effort with the result, a noticeable effect was achieved in a total of ONLY 4.2 hours of training time.
 What can we learn from this?
 Speed is still dominated by genetic conditions.
-But with relatively little effort you can squeeze out the perhaps 2-3 decisive percent and thus be faster to the ball than your opponent.
+But with relatively little effort, you can perhaps scrape out the crucial 2-3 percent out of yourself and thus be faster to the ball than your opponent.

 How can you accurately measure your speed?

-When you think of precise speed measurement, you usually think of expensive equipment.
-Fortunately, there are now inexpensive and practical speed measuring devices that measure to the hundredth of a second.
-We recommend the Jawku measuring device, which we use almost every day with our players.
-The device resembles a watch and works together with the Jawku speed app.
+When it comes to precise speed measurement, one usually thinks of expensive equipment.
+Fortunately, there are now affordable and practical speed measuring devices that measure to the nearest hundredth of a second.
+Our recommendation is the Jawku measuring device, which we use almost daily with our players.
+The device resembles a watch and works in conjunction with the Jawku Speed app.

-Since we fully support this product ourselves and speed measurement can be very important for every footballer and coach, we have organized a 15% discount code for Jawku , which is "360football" .
+Since we fully support this product ourselves, and speed measurement can be very important for every footballer and coach, we've organized a 15% discount code for Jawku , which is "360football."
 You can use this code when purchasing a Jawku measuring device .

 #LevelUpYourGame